-Fraud: Bayelsa Education Board Recommends 272 For Retirement - THISDAYLIVE
+Fraud: Bayelsa Education Board Recommends 272 for Retirement - THISDAYLIVE

 She added that after the verification, 141 were cleared and 158 staff recommended for immediate retirement, while a further 114 employees that declined to appear for screening had also been suggested for retirement, pending the governor’s approval.

-Ikuru disclosed that as a result of the verification carried out in secondary schools in the state, the board will now be able to save a total of N55.7m monthly, which amounts to N669.3m annually.
+Ikuru disclosed that as a result of the verification, the board will now be able to save a total of N55.7m monthly, which amounts to N669.3m annually.

-The board also announced that it had reduced the staff wage bill from N609m to N594m, representing a savings of N15m as a result of the reforms.
+The board also announced that it had reduced the staff wage bill from N609 million to N594 million, representing a savings of N15million as a result of the reforms.

-She added: “The SGLSRC audited the vouchers and nominal rolls of 189 schools, zonal boards and board headquarters with a staff strength of 5,980.
-The payroll gross in August was N594.1m and the gross audit for the same month was N557.7m.
+She added: “The SGLSRC audited the vouchers and nominal rolls of 189 schools, zonal boards and board headquarters with staff strength of 5,980.
+The payroll gross in August was N594.1million and the gross audit for the same month was N557.7million.

-“Therefore, the audit report if implemented, the board will be making a savings of N36.3m.
-As regards the OASVC, a total number of 413 staff cases of falsification of records in terms of under-declaration of age and questionable letters of first appointments were reviewed with a wage bill of N35.4m.

-“Out of this number, 141 were cleared and 158 staff recommended for immediate retirement, grossing a wage bill of N9.5m.
+“Out of this number, 141 were cleared and 158 staff recommended for immediate retirement, grossing a wage bill of N9.5million.

-“Meanwhile , 114 staff were absent fro the exercise grossing a wage bill of N9.8m.
-The board, having waited for more than a month without hearing from those staff, the absentees, are now recommended for possible retirement from services.
+“Meanwhile, 114 staff were absent from the exercise grossing a wage bill of N9.8million.
+The board, having waited for more than a month without hearing from those staff, the absentees, is now recommended for possible retirement from services.

 “Therefore, if these recommendations are implemented, the board stands to save a total of N19.3m.
 If the recommendations of the two committees are pooled together financially, the board will now gross in a total savings of N55.7m per month and N669.3m per annum.”